NDPH-ARTS/mts-services/sample-service/src/main/java/uk/ac/ox/ndph/mts/sample_service/security/README.md

 **Endpoint with list of entities with site check:**

-- '<required-permission>' - is a string specifying the required permission to perform the action.
+- `'required-permission'` - is a string specifying the required permission to perform the action.
+This parameter should be wrapped with single quotes.
 For example if the required permission is create-person, then the param should be 'create-person'.

-- entitiesList - the list of entities in the request
+- `#entitiesList` - the list of entities in the request.
+Should be preceeded with \#.

-- getSiteId - the method name in the entity to get the site id property
+- `getSiteId` - the method name in the entity to get the site id property

 For example:
   ```java